Anecoz/AneRend/README.md

 The culling pass actually generates draw calls directly on the GPU.
 For rendering the geometry (non-procedurally generated meshes)
 , the CPU only issues a single indirect draw call, referencing a buffer filled in by this render pass.

 A single compute shader is run, receiving a list of all potential renderables in the scene.
+Each invocation corresponds to one renderable.
-In addition to this, metadata for the renderables is accessible, most notably bounding volumes.
+In addition to this, metadata
+for the renderables is accessible, most notably bounding volumes.
 The metadata in combination with the HiZ mip and camera parameters allows the shader to do both frustum culling and occlusion culling.
 Since each renderable culling calculation is independent, this quickly yields near-optimal draw calls only for meshes that are currently visible.

+In addition to geometry, procedural grass blade data is also generated in each invocation.
+See the grass render pass further down for details on that.

 References:
 https://vkguide.dev/docs/gpudriven/gpu_driven_engines/